benhowell/benhowell.github.com/_drafts/multithreaded-javascript-using-nashorn.md

 };
 {% endhighlight %}

-Hopefully the code comments explain things well enough, if not, hit me up for more detail in the comments section.
+Hopefully the code comments explain things well enough, if not, hit me up for more detail in the comments section below.

 Noteworthy: